Best Cheap Health Insurance in Wisconsin (2025)

 Dean Health Plan has the best overall health insurance in Wisconsin for individuals and families.

-Dean Health Plan has high-quality health insurance plans with good coverage and better deductibles than average.
-Plans also include helpful extras such as free virtual care, rides to the doctor, cheap insulin and cheap urgent care appointments.
+Dean Health Plan gets a high 4-star rating from HeathCare.gov, with high marks for medical coverage and customer satisfaction.
+The company has high-quality health insurance plans with good coverage and lower deductibles than average.
+Plans also include helpful extras like free virtual care, rides to the doctor, cheap insulin and cheap urgent care appointments.

 The best plans from Dean Health Plan use the company's HMO network, which gives you access to 34 hospitals and more than 3,000 doctors.
 Dean's plans with the Focus network are about $50 per month cheaper and give you access to fewer doctors and hospitals.